gullerya/data-tier/README.md

 #### Backlog:

+- Invest/rework `Controller` part of the API as part of extensibility improvements
 - Support custom pre-processors/interceptors for both data-to-view and view-to-data flows
 - Add rule to change any arbitrary attribute
 - Add rule for action (mouse? keyboard? any and provide the action with the event data?)